Kiguli/IMPaCT/installation.md

 See the most up to date installation instructions [here](https://github.com/AdaptiveCpp/AdaptiveCpp/blob/develop/doc/installing.md).

-either clone from [AdaptiveCPP GitHub](https://github.com/AdaptiveCpp/AdaptiveCpp) or unzip the folder in this repository:
+either clone from [AdaptiveCPP GitHub](https://github.com/AdaptiveCpp/AdaptiveCpp) or unzip the folder directly from this repository [here](./AdaptiveCpp-develop.zip):
 `unzip AdaptiveCpp-develop.zip`

 go into the directory: